Sremski Karlovci: Geography

-The town is situated along the Danube River in the geographical region of Syrmia.
+The town is situated along the Danube River, about 12 km from Novi Sad and 75 km from Belgrade, in the geographical region of Syrmia.
 The town of Sremski Karlovci is the only settlement in the municipality.

 History

 Ancient, medieval and early modern history

 In ancient times, the Romans maintained a small fortress at this location.
 The town was first mentioned in historical documents in 1308 with the name Karom.
 The medieval fortress of Karom was built on the ruins of the ancient Roman one.
 Until 1521, Karom was a possession of Hungarian noble families, of whom the most well known were Báthory and Morović.

 In 1521, Turkish military commander Bali-beg conquered Karom under the Ottoman Empire's invasion of Europe.
 During the next 170 years, the town was part of the Ottoman Empire.
-The Slavic name for the town - Karlovci, was first recorded in 1532/33.
+The Slavic name for the town – Karlovci, was first recorded in 1532/33.
 During Ottoman rule, the town was still predominately Serbian in ethnicity, with the smaller part of population composed of Muslims.
 According to the Ottoman defterler from 1545, the population of Karlovci numbered 547 Christian (Serb) houses.
 The city also had three Orthodox churches and a monastery.
 From 1557, it belonged to Eparchy of Belgrade and Srem of the Serbian Patriarchate of Peć.